billba/prague/docs/testable_bots.md

   3 passing (11ms)
 ```

+This shows (correctly) that our issue was with the logic determining which action to take, and not with the implementation of the action itself.

 As promised, we have split `bot` into two functions -- one which returns a result indicating which action to take, independent of how that action is coded, and one which takes that action, independent of the decision making process which selected it.

 We come full circle by combining the two: